togiberlin/algorithmic_challenges/README.md

 # Coderbyte
 [Coderbyte](https://coderbyte.com) is a page, where you can improve your knowledge of programming languages like e.g. **Ruby**, **Java**, **JavaScript**, **Python**, **Go**, **Swift**, **C**, **C++** or **C#**.

-The core idea is to learn and improve a programming language's vocabulary by solving small algorithmic puzzles.
-It is recommended to redo them from time to time.
+Learning, improving and maintaining a programming language is pretty straightforward.
+Similar to natural languages, you need to keep the following things sharp:
+- Vocabulary
+- Syntax & semantics
+- Grammar
+- Style

 ## Essential Ruby Libraries
 - [String](http://ruby-doc.org/core-2.4.2/String.html)